EnLewis/shopify-image-repo/README.md

     print(e)
     return "ERROR WITH DB FUNCS"
 ```
-The goal of this feature was to show a simple way of taking in an image and processing it so that it could be searched or referenced later based on its contents (tags) without having to reporocess it.
+The goal of this feature was to show a simple way of taking in an image and processing it so that it could be searched or referenced later based on its contents (tags) without having to reprocess it.
 #### Mosaic
 The mosaic features uses small images (32,32) as tiles to recreate a source image according the proximity of the tiles and the source image mean RGB values.
 The tile images are stored into an hdf5 file along with their meta data and RGB mean values as numpy arrays.
 The goal of this feature was to showcase a more efficient way of saving and retrieving very large numbers of image files in a data format that is very friendly to image processing and machine learning libraries like `keras`.
 #### Future Extensions